5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/OS_Compatibility_Patch_(XOSI)/README.md

 `ACPI` can use the `_OSI` (=Operating System Interface) method to check which `Windows` version it is currently running on.
 However, when running macOS on a PC, none of these checks will return `true` since `Darwin` (name of the macOS Kernels) is running.

-But by simulating a certain version of `Windows` when running `Darwin`, we can utilize system behaviors which normally are limited to windows `Windows`.
+But by simulating a certain version of `Windows` when running `Darwin`, we can utilize system behaviors which normally are limited to  `Windows`.
 This is useful to better support certain devices like touchpads, etc.

 **The Patch consist of two elements**: